iendjinn/iendjinn/systems/plasma-burn/index.markdown

 - **Heavy**: A unit may not make attacks with this weapon if it moved in the movement phase or is **prone**
 - **Pistol**: A unit may make attacks with this weapon even if it is **engaged**, provided it targets a unit in base contact with it
 - **Precision**: A unit using this weapon may target any enemy unit within line of sight, not just the closest
-- **Indirect**: A unit using this weapon may target any enemy unit, regardless of whether it can draw line of sight (target counts as **obscured** if no line of sight can be drawn)
+- **Indirect**: A unit using this weapon may target enemy units regardless of whether it can draw line of sight (target counts as **obscured** if no line of sight can be drawn)

-&nbsp;

 ### Melee

 **Prone in Melee**: Prone units in melee halve their melee attribute rounding down.

-&nbsp;
+Additionally if they win they do not make hits against their opponent, but instead immediately stand up.

 ### Command Actions